 When adding furniture pieces to your room, the advice is to go for larger objects.
 They will naturally add more sound insulation thus adequately reducing unwanted frequency reflections in the room.

 Furniture pieces like bookshelves and couches work well for this.
-The same thing goes for your décor too; choose decorations like heavy rugs and thick curtains that have a better chance at absorbing the sound waves and soundproofing your walls.
+The same thing goes for your décor too; choose decorations like heavy rugs and thick curtains that have a better chance of absorbing the sound waves and soundproofing your walls.

 Acoustic foam panels